Development of Botulinum Toxin-A service in Fife, Scotland

 The number of children requiring an injection remained static

 between 2009-2013.
 If 78% of children going for injection had received a GA the costs would have been as follows:

 2012 - £38,700 (savings of £26,100)

 This savings continues with only 3 children in both 2014 (7%) and 2015 (12%) having injections under GA.

-The CSPT has now established the BoNT-A clinic within Fife.
+The CSPT has now established a BoNT-A clinic within Fife.
 The service is now more easily accessible for children and families and the need for children to undergo a GA for focal management of spasticity has been reduced.
 The patient experience is enhanced with fewer waits on the day and less likelihood of cancellation.
-See attached document for patient satisfaction survey results.

 The cost saving to the organisation is considerable even when only taking into account the cost of anaesthesia and not the cost the Paediatric Orthopaedic Physician.
-As the CSPT is also able to inject independently as of June 2014, this will further free up the time of the Paediatric Orthopaedic Physician to focus on other areas of the Paediatric Orthopaedic service.
+As the CSPT is also able to inject independently as of June 2014, this has further freed up the time of the Paediatric Orthopaedic Physician to focus on other areas of the Paediatric Orthopaedic service.